A roadmap to eradicating poverty beyond growth must centre Care

 Read here our full contribution

-The initiative follows the Special Rapporteur’s 2024 report Eradicating poverty beyond growth’ to the UN Human Rights Council, which challenged the prevailing growth-centric development model and traditional poverty reduction strategies that have failed to deliver on their promises, and advocated for a shift to a human rights economy ‒ an economic system that places the well-being of people and the planet at the heart of economic policies, investment decisions, consumer choices, and business models.
+The initiative follows the Special Rapporteur’s 2024 report Eradicating poverty beyond growth’ presented to the UN Human Rights Council, which challenged the prevailing growth-centric development model and traditional poverty reduction strategies that have failed to deliver on their promises, and advocated for a shift to a human rights economy ‒ an economic system that places the well-being of people and the planet at the heart of economic policies, investment decisions, consumer choices, and business models.

 MMM has participated in the initial call for input and fully supports this important initiative of the Special Rapporteur, which is still ongoing.